-The first photograph at Mermaid Pool, New Zealand shows a group of different generations, two of the adults are raising their hands in a mirrored gesture, shielding their eyes to observe the camera drone above them.
+The photograph at Mermaid Pool, New Zealand shows a group of different generations, two of the adults are raising their hands in a mirrored gesture, shielding their eyes to observe the camera drone above them.
 We’re all in the water, connected through the liquid, the raised hands are a unifying gesture, the group appears arranged just for me.

 There’s an image of cohabitation present in these scenes, the photographer and subject, groups in different domains as individuals, friends, children and parents.
 We signal ourselves as together through our proximity and distance.
 In these photographs the theatre space of the beach and the riverside holds us in a shared love of water; these locations are my connection back to a sense of closeness to the strangers in front of me.